EMUR/eVolumeBar/README.md

 ## License
-Default is free software, and may be redistributed under the terms specified in the [LICENSE](https://github.com/EMUR/eVolumeBar/blob/master/LICENSE) file.
+eVolumeBar is free software, and may be redistributed under the terms specified in the [LICENSE](https://github.com/EMUR/eVolumeBar/blob/master/LICENSE) file.